 The most difficult type of case to get expunged is the allegation of sexual assault because the statute of limitations is the longest.
 Traditionally, crimes of violence are also difficult to get expunged for the same reason.
 The first step we will take for our client seeking an expunction is we will run you through a background check.
 If you come to us and ask if you qualify for an expunction, we can give you a “yes” or “no” answer before you leave our office.

 Are Certain Types Of Charges Easier To Get Expunged Than Others In Texas?

 Expunctions are one of the very few times in law where you are either eligible or you are not.
 After we talk to you and find out what your legal situation is, we will know whether we can get your case expunged and the amount of work that’s going to be required.
 Typically, we can give an answer regardless of the kind of charge is involved right away.

 Does An Ongoing Criminal Case Affect My Chances Of Having A Past Dismissal Expunged?

 Before you get your case expunged, the Texas Penal Code requires you to have all arrestable offenses resolved.
+Why?
 The State can use those offenses to punish you even if they’ve been dismissed.
 For example, you cannot have an open pending felony case.
 Often it is even difficult if you have an open pending misdemeanor to get the expunction completed.
 We will run a background check and make sure that you understand whether your case can be expunged when you hire us.